The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

 As soon as the attention wanes, the narcissist spirals down into that pit of self-loathing and will cause an outburst in order to make themselves the centre of the empath’s universe again.

-The empath is left feeling like they’re never enough because the narcissist truly is never satisfied.
+The empath is left feeling like they’re never enough because the narcissist can never be truly satisfied.
 Their empty void is a bottomless pit, which can never be filled.
 It sucks in the light and goodness from other souls to feed itself, but happiness is an impossibility.

 Stage 10: Further into the Web

-Next, in the 21 stages of a narcissistic relationship with an empath is where the narcissist hooks the empath further into their web of abuse.
+Next, in the 21 stages of a narcissistic relationship with an empath, the narcissist hooks the empath further into their web of abuse.

 When the empath finally gets the courage to talk to the narcissist about how they’re feeling, the narcissist will totally minimise and invalidate them.